steveleetn91/cordova-plugin-admob-free-2/README.md

     cordova plugin add path/to/plugin/cordova-plugin-admob-free-2 --save --variable ADMOB_APP_ID="<YOUR_ANDROID_ADMOB_APP_ID_AS_FOUND_IN_ADMOB>"

 change `path/to/plugin` by your path to plugin cloned or downloaded.
-If you have error "Error: undefined is not an object (evaluating 'window.admob.iOS')" maybe you will need reinstall `node_modules`, go to `./plugins/cordova-plugin-admob-free-2` and delete folder `./node_modules`, run `npm install && npm run build`.
+If you have error "Error: undefined is not an object (evaluating 'window.nuke_admob.iOS')" maybe you will need reinstall `node_modules`, go to `./plugins/cordova-plugin-admob-free-2` and delete folder `./node_modules`, run `npm install && npm run build`.

 Remove